Jessybrenens/Test/DRAFT/Chapter08.md

 A warning flared in Mira's mind.
 He had studied her work closely enough to know what it didn't contain.
 "Some observations haven't made it to publication yet.
 Academic journals have become more conservative about climate prediction models since the Acceleration."

-"Yes, Haven corporations have effectively discouraged 'alarmist' research."
+"'Proof's useless if they can just drown it out,' he said, tapping the drive."
 A bitter edge entered his voice.
 "Another legacy of my father's generation."

-The directness of his criticism caught her off guard.
+His words landed hard, her breath catching mid-inhale.
 This wasn't the careful corporate heir she'd expected.

 "You disagree with Haven's approach?" she asked, testing his response.